Events Calendar

 Designated Identity Evidence Checkers (G19)

-Vetting and Barring Scheme and Criminal Records – Update February 2011
+Vetting and Barring Scheme - update 15th June

-Until the full details of all the new proposals are announced all BCU policies and procedures remain in place and the new safeguarding regulations introduced in October 2009 continue to apply.
+Although the Scheme is halted whilst the Government undertakes its review, new safeguarding regulations introduced in October 2009 continue to apply.
 These include:

 + A person who is barred from working with children or vulnerable adults will be breaking the law if they work or volunteer, or try to work or volunteer with those groups.